-The (fabulous) curriculum is based on a blended International Baccalaureate (IB) Primary Years Program (PYP) with US underpinnings from Virginia state.
+The (fabulous) curriculum is based on a blended International Baccalaureate (IB) Primary Years Program (PYP) with US underpinnings from Virginia state and Common Core standards.
 This follows the heritage of the school as an American Academy; the school became a fully authorised International Baccalaureate World School only in June 2014.

-The school offers provision to Year 5 and is selective; entrance is subject to the Head and admissions staff being sure that the school will be able to properly meet the needs of the pupil.
-The issue here is less one of academic selectivity per se and more related to a lack of infrastructure to effectively manage moderate or advanced Special Educational Needs or disability.
+The school offers provision to Year 5 and is SEND selective; entrance is subject to the Head and admissions staff being sure that the school will be able to properly meet the needs of the pupil.
+The issue here is not one of academic selectivity, but a necessary approach, given the age of the buildings and traditional design limitations, related to a lack of infrastructure to effectively manage moderate or advanced Special Educational Needs or disability.
 To some degree the school is equally at a disadvantage at the other end of the spectrum given the facility provision and inspectors have historically drawn attention to a lack of flourishing Gifted and Talented [G&T] programmes.
 Language is less of an issue and support for children for whom English is an Additional Language [EAL] is excellent.

-Teaching, especially in Science, English and Mathematics is a real strong point – GEMS invests heavily in recruiting not only qualified teachers, but genuinely committed and passionate faculty committed to on-going development, their students and teaching as a vocation as well as a profession.
+Teaching, especially in Science, English and Mathematics are excellent – GEMS invests heavily in recruiting not only qualified teachers, but genuinely committed and passionate faculty committed to on-going development, their students and teaching as a vocation as well as a profession.